 “Who knows, hm?
 Maybe you’re just trying to bully a child, touch a child when you caught him alone.
 I could tell the mob.
 They’d believe me.”

-Surprisingly, it wasn’t her phone she found but a box of pilfered Pixie Stix plucked from behind the other's head, suspended (he’d cast a spell, somehow) in moonlight.
+Surprisingly, it wasn’t her phone she found but a box of pilfered Pixie Stix plucked from behind the other's head, suspended (he’d cast a spell then, somehow) in moonlight.
 Regardless, Hedwig pulled a strand and bit it cheerily between her front teeth.
 She winked.
 The boy scowled, and Hedwig laughed louder, and (so) the boy scowled more.
-His peaked face crumpled like a pool of wet leaves.
+His peaked face crumpled like a pile of wet leaves.

 “You’re the worst," he told her.